danwalterlink/vault/dnd.brew.mechanics.md

 ### heroic: resistance
 choose a damage type to gain resistance to until the end of your next turn.
-heroic: the target of your next attack or spell either gains or loses resistance to the damage type until the end of its turn
+epic: the target of your next attack or spell either gains or loses resistance to the damage type until the end of its turn
+legendary: vulnerable

 ### heroic: resilience
 either:
 - end the incapacitated, stunned or dazed condition, gain 1 activity dice.
 - cast half your smallest hit dice size amount of dice in your biggest hit die.
 Regain that amount of hp.
+epic: gain {{char.speed}}/2 of safe movement
+legendary: as a reaction ~

 ### heroic: bulwark
 - you gain +3 to your AC until the end of your next turn.